 Washington recalled a recent interaction last month with a customer who needed a vehicle but was struggling financially.
 Washington was committed to helping her find a solution that fit without breaking the bank, and they found success.
 The customer was able to drive away in a newly-leased Camry.

 “This customer was so happy by the end of the transaction she actually burst into tears,” said Washington.
 “That was such a feel-good moment for myself, being able to help someone who was down on their luck—a position that I was in at one point in time—and turn it into such a great positive for that customer.”

 Washington’s attitude speaks to the Core Values which Walser aims to embrace with every customer, no matter what.

 “I am from North Minneapolis, went to school at St. John’s, came back, and now I just try to do better for the community,” said Washington.

-With over 1,800 employees, Walser encounters countless unique employee and customer stories.
-If you know someone who should be featured on the Walser blog, send email to firstname.lastname@example.org.
+With over 1,900 employees, Walser encounters countless unique employee and customer stories.
+If you know someone who should be featured on the Walser blog, send an email to email@example.com.